Australian Art Union lottery history: growth, regulation & licensed operators 2026

 RTP (Return to Player) 50–70% 45–48% 85–90% (venue set)

-Transparency High (odds disclosed, audited) High (govt-run, audited) Medium (RTP set by venue)
+Transparency High (odds shown, audited) High (govt-run, audited) Medium (RTP set by venue)

-Responsible Gambling Support Operator may offer exclusion Yes (all states) Yes (pre-commitment tech)
+Responsible Gambling Support Operator may block you Yes (all states) Yes (pre-commitment tech)

-Art Union lotteries differ fundamentally from pokies and continuous-play formats.
+Art Union lotteries work differently from pokies.
 You buy once per draw.
-Entry is single and transparent.
-Odds are fixed and disclosed.
-You win once or not at all.
-This creates clarity absent from venues where repeated play distorts intended spending.
+Entry is clear and simple.
+Odds are fixed and shown.
+You win or you don't.
+This is not like pokies where you play many times.

 Frequently Asked Questions